 Interview with an Aviator: Bob Christian

-In this addition of Across the Airwaves, we explore what brought Pilot Bob Christian to Jet Linx and how his former career as an athlete prepared him to succeed in the cockpit.
+Jet Linx Pilot Bob Christian shares the story that brought him to Jet Linx and how his former career as an athlete prepared him to succeed in the cockpit.

 READ MORE